-Through research initiatives that involve communities and address their priorities, we're helping our region thrive and establishing national leadership in community-relevant research.
+The vital impact of our research initiatives comes from how we work together with communities to address their priorities, helping our region thrive and establishing national leadership in community-relevant research

 Learn more about our community involvement.

 Since 1999, CanAssist's interdisciplinary team of students, researchers, faculty and staff has worked with community members around the world to design, build and modify assistive devices for people with disabilities.

 The CanAssist team is providing individual solutions and technologies that have attracted national and international recognition, giving students meaningful hands-on learning experiences with direct impact on the quality of life of the people they work with.

 CORE's mandate is to enhance the education of children and youth from local communities whose learning and assistance needs extend beyond the services offered by schools and current government programs.